Honey Apple Galette

 FAQ

-- How do I keep the bottom from getting soggy?
+- How do I stop the galette from leaking too much juice?

 Serving Suggestions